 Let's take a look at the Rock Island Armory 1911-A1 Compact Service pistol (CS) in .45 caliber.

 A few months ago, I went to my favorite gun store in the town of Ione, California, Rendezvous Primitive Arms, to take a look at this no frills M1911A1 compact.
 The Rock Island Armory 1911 series is a product line of single-action recoil operated semi-automatic pistols that is becoming very popular because word-of-mouth.

 Word had it that it is well made, reliable, and with no frills sells at a very good price.
 From what I could see, rumors were correct.
 They are designed and manufactured by Armscor.
 And believe it or not, they are manufactured in Marikina, Philippines.
 They are distributed in the United States by Armscor USA which is located in Pahrump, Nevada.

-All of the Rock Island Armory (RIA) line of 1911s are exact clones of the US Military G.I.
+The Rock Island G.I.
+Series line of 1911s are exact clones of the US Military G.I.
 M1911A1 using the Colt Series 70 design features.
 To be more accurate, their 1911s are based on the original M1911A1 design of years gone by.